anegg0/gr0wing-hugo/content/posts/2014-06-15-pacify-overheated-brain.md

   - overheated

 ---
 The human brain is a problem solving machine.
-Or at least that&#8217;s how our species has been using it so far.
+Or at least that's how our species has been using it so far.

-It&#8217;s constantly looking for dangers around us, and it dedicates its impressive computing power to help us stay alive.
+It's constantly looking for dangers around us, and it dedicates its impressive computing power to help us stay alive.

-There&#8217;s no doubt this survival mode was once necessary when we lived in caves, with saber-toothed tigers as immediate neighbors, but it makes much less sense in the city, even if threats still manifest in the form of a gas bill or a meeting with an ex.
+There's no doubt this survival mode was once necessary when we lived in caves, with saber-toothed tigers as immediate neighbors, but it makes much less sense in the city, even if threats still manifest in the form of a gas bill or a meeting with an ex.

-In fact, our faithful but archaic brain poses a problem: it&#8217;s operating system hasn&#8217;t had time to adapt to modern reality.
-Like a cat in a mall, it fails to decode what constitutes a hazard and what doesn&#8217;t.
-That&#8217;s just too much information delivered too quickly.
+In fact, our faithful but archaic brain poses a problem: it's operating system hasn't had time to adapt to modern reality.
+Like a cat in a mall, it fails to decode what constitutes a hazard and what doesn't.
+That's just too much information delivered too quickly.

-And to make matters worse: it won&#8217;t stop.
+And to make matters worse: it won't stop.
 The human GPS is a fail safe unit: it stays on all the time.

 The result of this adaptive issue is a constant inner conflict: a series of archaic responses from our lizard brain that trigger panic mode for any reason.